-Responsible for creating customer awareness, local market support and strengthening collaboration with global and regional market partners, which is an important part of our indirect business model.
+Responsible for creating awareness of our solutions, local market support, and strengthening collaboration with global and regional market partners, which is an important part of our indirect business model.

-■ Global Organization for Marketing
+Global Organization for Marketing and Business Development

-Responsibilities include obtaining market insights, training distributors and end-users, as well as producing marketing material and trade fairs.
+Responsibilities include obtaining market insights, business development, training distributors and end-users, as well as producing marketing material and trade fairs.